AlanRehfeldt/alanrehfeldt/README.md

 <h3>Software developer passionate for programming and learning</h3>

-- 🔭 I’m currently working at Agrotis Agroinformática
+- 🔭 I’m currently working at Evo Sistemas Inteligentes as a Fullstack Developer
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js and Java

 #### 💬 Find me